 Paul Manning is the co-founder and executive director of Helius Therapeutics, New Zealand’s largest licensed medicinal cannabis company, but most of his career has been spent in the design and advertising sector.
 He launched an agency called Metromedia at the age of 22, which went on to become New Zealand’s largest independent agency before being acquired by Ogilvy on 2007.
 He was then the executive director at Ogilvy before joining Clemenger Group as managing director of 99.
 A former EY Young Entrepreneur of the Year, Manning has worked at the highest level with major agencies and consulted to dozens of New Zealand’s leading brands.
 Here's five ways he thinks New Zealand's economy could be diversified through innovation.

 Even after 50 years of successful business, Les Mills has shown its confidence in its ability to innovate in order to remain an industry leader.
 Now, the fitness experts have debuted s a new state-of-the-art workout studio that mixes innovative design with operation endurance.
-We have a chat with Les Mills New Zealand managing director Dione Forbes-Ryrie about how its new form is a way of increasing Les Mills’ outlook on an inclusive revolution that’s happening in the fitness world.
+We have a chat with Les Mills New Zealand managing director Dione Forbes-Ryrie about how its new form is a way of increasing Les Mills’ outlook on an inclusive evolution that’s happening in the fitness world.

 Design is a service industry, and designers are often in service to clients, staff, and collaborators.
 So how do designers ensure their inspiration tank doesn't run empty?
 Design Assembly writer and editor Nicole Arnett Phillips argues that creativity is like the land is a resource for farmers, and it needs to be nurtured and invested in.
 Designer Dirt and investing in our creativity.